Descriptive Alt Text

 Opportunity for small business.

-To help Bozeman’s small businesses grow, we need to invest in the kinds of amenities that make people stay.
-Entertainment and recreation options like skating rinks, indoor skateparks, and rec centers don’t just provide fun, they drive citizen retention by giving families and young adults a reason to plant roots here.
+To help Bozeman's small businesses grow, we need to invest in the kinds of amenities that make people stay.
+Entertainment and recreation options like skating rinks, indoor skateparks, and rec centers do not just provide fun, they drive citizen retention by giving families and young adults a reason to plant roots here.
 These year-round spaces act as economic multipliers: they support local contractors, cleaners, repair techs, and other B2B services while drawing consistent foot traffic that benefits nearby restaurants, coffee shops, and retail.
-When we support these kinds of community anchors, we’re not just creating jobs, we’re creating reasons for people to build their lives in Bozeman and keep their dollars circulating locally
+When we support these kinds of community anchors, we are not just creating jobs, we are creating reasons for people to build their lives in Bozeman and keep their dollars circulating locally.

 Transparency